itk-dev/doner-din-stemme/README.md

 * Whisper API endpoint
 * Whisper API key
-* Threshold for when donations should be automatically validated (int or null/unset to disable)
+* Similar text score threshold for when donations should be validated (int or null/unset to disable).
+* WER threshold for when donations should be validated (float or null/unset to disable).
+* CER threshold for when donations should be validated (float or null/unset to disable).

+*Note* that a high similar text score is good, but a lower WER and CER is good.

 ```php
 // settings.local.php